Suvro99/Arduino-Mechanical-Arm/README.md

 with a number of joints that either move along an axis or can rotate in certain directions.
 In this project a robotic arm was developed that would be able to copy the gesture of any human arm, using Arduino.

-The file named "arduino codes" contains all the Arduino based coding for this project.
+The file named "arduino codes" under the main secrion contains all the Arduino based coding for this project.